-Individuals and families whose incomes are between 133% and 400% of the federal poverty level are generally entitled beginning in 2014 to subsidies in connection with their purchase of health insurance.
-These qualified health plans are required to be purchased during an initial open enrollment period that began in October 2013 and ended in March 2014, and qualified individuals can thereafter purchase or change their qualified health plan only during subsequent annual enrollment periods of limited duration, subject to states extending the period and exceptions for special enrollment periods for certain qualifying events.
-States and health insurance carriers also have generally adopted open enrollment periods for the purchase of both subsidy-eligible and non-subsidy eligible health insurance outside of government-run health insurance exchanges.
-It may be difficult for us to handle as a business any increased volume of health insurance transactions that would occur in a short period of time during the enrollment periods.
-If our ability to market and sell individual and family health insurance is impeded during an annual enrollment period, whether as a result of technology failures, interruptions in the operation of our website, or otherwise, our business, operating results and financial condition could be harmed.
-Moreover, we expect to process substantially fewer health insurance applications outside of the enrollment periods.
-In the aggregate, a shift to open enrollment periods of limited duration in the individual and family and small business health insurance markets may result in a reduction in our membership and revenue; increase in our expenses, particularly during the open enrollment periods; and otherwise may harm our business, operating results and financial condition, particularly given that the open enrollment period for qualified health plans and other health plans will overlap with the annual enrollment period for Medicare plans.
-In addition, we depend upon health insurance carriers and government-run health insurance exchanges to adopt systems and processes that can handle sales of individual and family health insurance outside of the open enrollment period to those who qualify for special enrollment periods, which may include systems and processes that verify whether individuals and families are permitted to purchase individual and family health insurance outside of the open enrollment period.
-Health insurance exchanges, including the FFM, have not developed these systems and processes which have negatively impacted our ability to sell qualified health plans since the end of the open enrollment period.
-If these systems and processes are not timely developed or are not compatible with our platform for selling individual and family health insurance, our ability to sell individual and family health insurance outside of the open enrollment period would be negatively impacted, which would harm our business, operating results and financial condition.
+As a result of healthcare reform, qualified health plans were required to be purchased during an initial open enrollment period that began in October 2013 and ended in March 2014, and qualified individuals can thereafter purchase or change their qualified health plan only during subsequent annual enrollment periods of limited duration, subject to states extending the period and exceptions for special enrollment periods for certain qualifying events.
+Health insurance carriers also have generally adopted the same open enrollment periods for the purchase of non-subsidy eligible individual and family health insurance outside of government-run health insurance exchanges.
+Our revenue is dependent upon the number of paying individual and family health insurance members we are successful in retaining and acquiring the health care reform annual enrollment period.
+We may not be successful in retaining and acquiring individual and family health insurance plan members during the annual enrollment period for a number of reasons.
+If we are not, our business, operating results and financial condition would be harmed.
+In the aggregate, a shift to open enrollment periods of limited duration in the individual and family health insurance markets may result in a reduction in our membership and revenue; increase in our expenses, particularly during the open enrollment periods; and otherwise may harm our business, operating results and financial condition, particularly given that the open enrollment period for qualified health plans and other health plans will overlap with the annual enrollment period for Medicare plans.